 3. Highlight your best amenities

 To have a continuous flow of bookings, you must always strive to enhance your guest experience.
 Besides good communication and pricing, guests value great amenities.
 Take time to research your target tenants and understand their needs.
-For example, business travelers would appreciate amenities such as high-speed WiFi and a coffee-making machine.
-In 2020, guests will probably appreciate space and any extra precautions you’ve taken in terms of sanitization.
+For example, business travelers would appreciate amenities such as high-speed Wi-Fi and a coffee-making machine.
+Guests will probably appreciate space and any extra precautions you’ve taken in terms of sanitization.

 Make sure your listing’s description highlights all your best amenities.
 Meeting the specific needs of your guests will prompt them to leave a positive review, and enhance their chances of coming back.